 Changing gender on a driver’s license

 The process to update your gender on your official documents varies from state to state.
-The National Center for Transgender Equality (NCTE) has some great resources.
+The National Center for Transgender Equality (NCTE) provides resources that may be especially helpful.
 First, you could check out the breakdown of states’ driver’s license gender change policies.
 The NCTE ranks each state with a letter grade based on how easy the process is.
 Nearly half of all states get an “A” letter grade — many based on legislation just passed in the last few years.

 States that provide a nonbinary option for a driver’s license

 As a more nuanced understanding of gender identity is being established, more states are allowing a third option on official documents.
 This way, your license and other identifying documentation might be better tailored to your gender — male, female or nonbinary.

 These states now offer a third option — an “X” in addition to “M” and “F” — and do not require any kind of certification to update your gender:

 - Colorado (not including minors)